Breast Reduction Surgery Cost and Procedure Information

 - Superior pedicle at the top part of the breast

-- Tissue is removed from the lower part and sides of the breast
+- The tissue is removed from the lower part and sides of the breast

 - Mostly used in combination with lollipop incisions